Single Sign-On with Django and Keycloak

 Using another metadata standard than MARC21 in VuFind, Part II

-Introduction In the first post of this series, we covered the necessary steps to populate VuFind’s Solr cores with title and authority records.
+In the first post of this series, we covered the necessary steps to populate VuFind’s Solr cores with title and authority records.
 This second post describes changes to configuration files, as well as modifications that are necessary to interact, display and export records.
 All our customizations are based on existing VuFind code and, to ensure maintainability, stored in the local/ folder and the custom module Fiddk.
 We want to remind the reader, that we assume basic VuFind knowledge, which can be acquired from the documentation.

 Using another metadata standard than MARC21 in VuFind, Part I